Getting Started Guide

 Select 'Export as vm-template':

-Extracting an OVA file:
+Extracting the ova file:

 tar -xvf vmName.ova

-Creating an OVA file from an OVF:
+Creating an OVA file from an OVF file:

 tar -cvf vmName-NEW.ova vmName.ovf vmName-disk1.vmdk vmName.mf

-Advanced Virtual Machine Configuration: Extra Config
+Advanced virtual machine settings: Extra Config

 Extra Config provides a flexible way to include key=value pairs in a virtual machine's configuration.
 The keys and values are interpreted by the system when the virtual machine is deployed.